Portfolio Management

 37 / 45

-37) What is a "beneficiary" in a life insurance policy?
+37) What is a "collateral" in a policy loan against a life insurance policy?

 38 / 45